dialaabulkhail/dialaabulkhail/README.md

 <h3> About me </h3>

-👩‍ 💻 I am a full-stack Software developer but thrives in Front-end.
+👩‍ 💻 I am a full-stack Software developer.

+💖 Passionate about Front-end.

 👷‍ Bachelor in Civil Engineering.